demisto/content/Packs/JSONSampleIncidentGenerator/Integrations/JSONSampleIncidentGenerator/README.md

 A utility for testing incident fetching with mock JSON data.
-This integration was integrated and tested with version xx of JSONSampleIncidentGenerator

 ## Configure JSON Sample Incident Generator on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.